IBM-Cloud/observability-teams/README.md

 ## Invite users to your account

-This template will configure Sysdig Teams integrated with IAM, as the owner of the Sysdig instance, you will have full visibility into all of the Sysdig teams that you create, i.e. you can switch to them and see what other users would see if they were added to those teams.
+This template will configure monitoringg Teams integrated with IAM, as the owner of the instance, you will have full visibility into all of the teams that you create, i.e. you can switch to them and see what other users would see if they were added to those teams.
 However, in order to get a more immersive experience, you need to have at minimum two additional users invited to the IBM Cloud account in which you will be creating these resources, follow the steps outlined below to invite users to your account:

 1. Go to [Identity & Access > Users](https://cloud.ibm.com/iam/users) in the IBM Cloud console.
 2. Click the **Invite Users** button.